Ilya114/Box64Droid/README.md

 ## Do you need root?

 No, Box64Droid uses proot to run rootfs, so no, root is not required.
+If you have root, you can use chroot, run `start-box-root`

 ## How to install?